Containers

 Immutable objects canât be modified after they are created.

-are examples of immutable sequence types.
+strandtupleare examples of immutable sequence types.

 Dictionaries and sets are examples of Python containers with unordered collections.
 You can also store any type of Python object in dictionaries.
 Sets, on the other hand, are for storing only immutable objects.

-: sets are also not ordered.
+dict: dictionaries store objects as key-value pairs or key-value maps and do not guarantee the order of the collection unlike lists and tuples.set: sets are also not ordered.
 They are collections of unique objects and implement the concept of mathematical sets.
 Sets themselves are mutable but store immutable objects.

 Lists, tuples, dictionaries, sets, and strings are examples of most commonly used container types.
 Python also has other built-in iterable types.
 If you are interested, see the official documentation for more information on the other container types.